SmartCash/Core-Smart/README.md

 Development Process
 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/smartcash/smartcash/tags) are created regularly to indicate new official, stable release versions of Bitcoin Core.
+The default branch is regularly built and tested, but is not guaranteed to be completely stable.
+[Tags](https://github.com/smartcash/smartcash/tags) are created regularly to indicate new official, stable release versions of SmartCash Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).